 Funding preference will be given to projects that will substantially benefit rural or underserved populations, or help meet public health nursing needs in state or local health departments.

-Applicants interested in a rural funding preference can use the Rural Health Grants Eligibility Analyzer to determine whether a county or specific address is designated as rural for this funding opportunity.
+Applicants interested in a rural funding preference can use the Rural Health Grants Eligibility Analyzer or Am I Rural? tool to determine whether a county or specific address is designated as rural for this funding opportunity.

-Applicants interested in a public health nursing needs in state or local health departments funding preference must complete ANEW Table 1, in the Appendix of the funding announcement, referring to the program's past performance in this area.
+Applicants interested in a public health nursing needs in state or local health departments funding preference must provide documentation that shows that graduates/program completers are working in a state or local health department setting serving communities in need.

 What This Program Funds